Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ```

 #### Types of credentials
-The `credential` parameter may be provided as the subscription key to your resource or as a token from Azure Active Directory.
+The `credential` parameter may be provided as a `TextAnalyticsSubscriptionKeyCredential` or as a token from Azure Active Directory.
 See the full details regarding [authentication](https://docs.microsoft.com/azure/cognitive-services/authentication) of
 cognitive services.

 1. To use a [subscription key](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows#get-the-keys-for-your-resource),
+   pass the key as a string into an instance of `TextAnalyticsSubscriptionKeyCredential("<subscription_key>")`.
-   provide the key as a string.
-This can be found in the Azure Portal under the "Quickstart"
-   section or by running the following Azure CLI command:
+   The subscription key can be found in the Azure Portal or by running the following Azure CLI command:

     ```az cognitiveservices account keys list --name "resource-name" --resource-group "resource-group-name"```

     Use the key as the credential parameter to authenticate the client:
     ```python
-    from azure.ai.textanalytics import TextAnalyticsClient
+    from azure.ai.textanalytics import TextAnalyticsClient, TextAnalyticsSubscriptionKeyCredential

+    credential = TextAnalyticsSubscriptionKeyCredential("<subscription_key>")
-    text = TextAnalyticsClient(endpoint="https://westus2.api.cognitive.microsoft.com/", credential="<subscription_key>")
+    text = TextAnalyticsClient(endpoint="https://westus2.api.cognitive.microsoft.com/", credential=credential)
     ```

 2. To use an [Azure Active Directory (AAD) token credential](https://docs.microsoft.com/azure/cognitive-services/authentication#authenticate-with-azure-active-directory),